hurrja/ibio/README.md

 # IBIO input-output helpers
 ## Simplified I/O in Java programs
-   This repository contains a set of input-output helper functions written by the IBO.
+   This repository contains a set of static input-output helper methods written by the IBO.
+The copyright holder of the original code is IBO.
+Here the code has been packaged conveniently, and instructions have been provided for easy use.

 ## Usage
    1. Clone this repository into your project directory by running
       ```